Abdo-ox/transcendence/README.md

-forcing the user to set a strong passeword), connect to thier account also in a safe mode by utilising the latest technologie JWT that assure the safe navigation and protect the user data from leak, also user have the ability to message each other and make a friendship between each other and play with each other as a friend also the game include an AI oponent that act as a human Proejct requirement:
+forcing the user to set a strong passeword), connect to thier account also in a safe mode by utilising the latest technologie JWT that assure the safe navigation and protect the user data from leak, also user have the ability to message each other and make a friendship between each other and play with each other as a friend also the game include an AI oponent that act as a human.
+- Proejct requirement:
-- docker and docker compose
+  docker and docker compose
 For Run the project:
 run this command in the root directory of the proejct: docker-compose up